Get Your Family Dispute Case Packet — Private, Fast, Affordable

 The process begins when family members agree, either voluntarily or through contractual stipulation, to resolve disputes via arbitration.
 In Sanford, this process usually involves the following steps:

-- Selection of Arbitrator: Families select a trained arbitrator experienced in family law, often from local resources familiar with community dynamics.
+- Selection of Arbitrator: Families select a trained arbitrator experienced in family law, often from local resources familiar at a local employer.

 - Pre-Arbitration Conference: The arbitrator reviews case documents, sets ground rules, and schedules proceedings.